DrJohnT/HomeAssistantPublicConfig/README.md

 ## Live TV and Streaming Services
 Like most people, I have far too much choice when it comes to programming.
 [Netflix](https://www.netflix.com/) is my video streaming service of choice.
 [Amazon Prime Video](https://www.primevideo.com/) annoys me because every movie I  want to watch is an additional charge.
 I would really like them to add a *Show included content only* option, but obviously that will never happen!

-Beside the modest 300+ movies on my own [Plex media server](https://www.plex.tv/), I have friends with massive libaries of content.
+Beside the modest 300+ movies on my own [Plex media server](https://www.plex.tv/), I have friends with massive libraries of content.
 At the last count they have another 2,000 or so movies and 250 TV series.
 My [Humax Freesat PVR](https://uk.humaxdigital.com/product/hdr-1100s/) has hundreds of live TV channels, of which I only watch the BBC.
 Basically, there are not enough hours in my life to watch all that content!

 [Tidal](https://tidal.com/) is my music streaming service of choice as it provides high quality audio content with great ease of use.
 Years ago, I used Spotify, but they made the rash decision to stop supporting Logitech Media Server (which I had at the time), so I could no longer play music in multiple rooms.
 At the time, [Tidal](https://tidal.com/) lacked some of the features of Spotify, but they soon caught up.
 I now have a family subscription, so all five family members can enjoy high quality streaming services.